<< Back to Care Sheets

 bodied, have thicker necks with their heads being broader than a female.

-Breeding - Fat tails aren’t as easy to breed as leopard geckos
+Breeding - Fat tails aren’t as easy to breed as leopard

-period to stimulate breeding.
-Stop feeding a week prior to a cool down.
+or hibernation period to stimulate breeding.
+Stop feeding a week prior

-Gradually lower the temperature until it is 70° to 75° F as
+to a cool down.
+Gradually lower the temperature until it is 70 to 75

-back to normal.
-Once they are warmed up offer the pair as much food
+raise the temperatures back to normal.
+Once they are warmed up offer

-as they’ll eat so they can gain back the weight they lost during
+the pair as much food as they’ll eat so they can gain back the

-the cool down.
-After a few weeks, put the male with the female.
-The
+weight they lost during the cool down.
+After a few weeks, put the male

-geckos may mate right away or it might take a little time.
-Leave the
+with the female.
+The geckos may mate right away or it might take a

-male with the female for several days and then take him out.
-You may
+little time.
+Leave the male with the female for several days and then

-need to do this several times until you have a successful mating.
-It
+take him out.
+You may need to do this several times until you have

-also doesn’t matter if you place the male with the female or
+a successful mating.
+It also doesn’t matter if you place the

-visa versa.
+male with the female or visa versa.
 Both ways will have the same result.

 When you place the pair together the male will be aggressive toward